 It’s up to adults how much they try to make the situation more comfortable for their little ones.
 Sometimes it is enough to separate their ugly mutual conflict away from children.
 It is the way to keep children safe from possible social and psychological problems.
 Ultimately, this should be the primary goal of every parent.

-What Do the Children Feel?
+What Do the Children Feel When Parents Divorce?

 The fact that their parents no longer love each other is a horrible thing for every child.
 When parents decide to live apart, a child’s world all of a sudden turns upside down.
 The level of child’s upset varies depending on the age of the child, the way parents separated, and the level of the support both parents give their little one.